Growing Organic Food on a City Balcony: 13 Amazing Secrets

 1. Go Vertical or Go Home

 The first rule of the urban gardening fight club is to stop looking at the floor.
-Your balcony’s square footage is a trap, designed to crush your farming dreams with its tiny footprint.
-The real secret to successfully growing organic food on a city balcony is to look up and embrace your inner architect.
-You must see beyond the concrete slab and recognize that the empty air and boring wall space is your new, most valuable frontier.
+The real secret to successfully growing organic food on a city balcony is to look up.
+Railing planters, wall-mounted trellises, and hanging baskets transform your safety rail, empty walls, and even the air into a multi-level food factory.

 2. Choose Your Plant All-Stars